u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-enable-option.png
    :align: center
-   :alt: Enable the units of measure option in Odoo Sales
+   :alt: Enable the units of measure option in Thrive Bureau ERP Sales

 Specify sales and purchase units of measure
 ===========================================